HazemKhairat/FrontEndEval-Challenges/README.md

 # FrontEndEval Challenges

 A collection of frontend challenges solved using **HTML, CSS, and JavaScript**.
-These challenges helped me practice UI building, DOM manipulation, and clean code structure.
+These challenges helped me practice UI building, DOM manipulation, and and JavaScript problem-solving through practical mini-projects.

 ---

-## 📸 Showcase
+## 📸 GIF Images (Animated Previews)

 ### ⏳ Countdown Timer
 <img src="https://github.com/user-attachments/assets/c4a47de2-6a04-4a5a-afe9-6a2d31408b41" width="650"/>